 Minister of Education (1999 – 2004), Minister of Water Affairs,(1994 – 1999) and a member of Parliament in the National Assembly from 1994– 2007.

-Kader Asmal was born on 8 October 1934, in the small rural town of Stanger, KwaZulu Natal (then Natal).
+Kader Abdul Asmal was born on 8th of October in 1934, in the small rural town of Stanger, KwaZulu Natal (then Natal).
 Young Asmal was raised in a vibrant, lower middle-class family.
 His mother was a home-maker while his father was a shopkeeper, a shop assistant and unemployed respectively.
 Although not overtly political, his parents encouraged lively debate in the family of 10.

 A consistent concern for human justice stems from Asmal’s childhood.
 Like the vast majority of South Africans then, his first brush with racism was as a teenager when a White shop-owner barred him from buying a newspaper.
 A transformative moment in his political understanding, according to Asmal, occurred when footage of Nazi concentration camp victims was shown to him, and he decided on a career in law in order to oppose such oppressive mentality.